 “Less pure in scent, but more potent and more enduring than jasmine or tuberose, the leaves and steam of that Eastern herb, patchouli, are also of invaluable service to the perfumer.
 Indeed, we cannot understand how Broad Street got on at all in the days when patchouli was not.”

 However, by the late 1800s, it was a different story as there were reports that patchouli had fallen out of favor.
-One newspaper reported on the most popular perfumes of the times and noted:
+The Buckingham Advertiser and Free Press reported on the most popular perfumes of the times and noted:

 “Patchouli is quite gone out.
 The use of bergamot is restricted to middle-class mammas with very large families … but Cherry Blossom (which is said to be not only a very delicate but also a very durable perfume) is the odour par excellence of the fine fleur of society; and its presence has been remarked at the most patrician bazaars of the season, the stalls being, in many instances, decorated with the natural blossom.”